-In Montana, a candidate must have a master’s in social work (MSW) to practice clinical social work.
-The master’s level program must be accredited by the CSWE.
-CSWE-accredited MSW programs typically have the same core curriculum, but each school may have a special area of focus and offer different electives.
-Most MSW programs offer “advanced standing” for students who hold a BSW, allowing them to complete the MSW program in one year as opposed to the two years it generally takes.
-An MSW is considered the terminal degree in Montana, meaning you will have the highest level of education necessary to perform all social work jobs in the state.
+In Montana, you must have at least a master’s in social work (MSW) from a CSWE-accredited program to become licensed as a clinical social worker.
+As of February 2019, there was one CSWE-accredited MSW program in Montana; however, an accredited MSW from any state can be used for Montana licensure.
+CSWE-accredited MSW programs typically have the same core curriculum, but each school may have a specific area of focus or provide different electives.
+Most MSW programs offer “advanced standing” to students who hold a BSW, allowing them to complete the MSW program in one year instead of the two years it generally takes.
+An MSW is considered the terminal degree in Montana, meaning you will have the highest level of education necessary to perform most social work jobs in the state.

 Steps for Becoming a Licensed Social Worker in Montana

 Licensure is not required (or offered) for social workers practicing non-clinical social work in Montana.
 However, if you wish to practice clinical social work in Montana, you must hold a Licensed Clinical Social Worker (LCSW) credential from the Board.
 Below are the steps to earning an LCSW license.

 The Board’s Licensed Clinical Social Worker (LCSW) credential allows a social worker to diagnose and treat emotional and behavioral disorders.
 To become an LCSW in Montana, you must hold an MSW from a CSWE-accredited program or a doctorate in social work (DSW).
 Once you meet the education requirement, you can complete the steps below to become licensed.

 1. Submit a Social Worker License Candidate (SWLC) application.